-Salahuddin was born in an elite family on 23 September 1954 in Dhaka, East Bengal.
-Salahuddin enrolled in BAF Shaheen College and became involved in athletics there.
-While Salahuddin was in seventh grade he was selected for his school football team and was the youngest member of his team.
-In 1968, Salahuddin started playing cricket for Azad Boys in the Premier division cricket league.
+Kazi Md Salahuddin was born on 23rd September 1954 in Dhaka, Bangladesh.
+Kazi Md Salahuddin enrolled in BAF Shaheen School & College and became involved in athletics there.
+While Kazi Salahuddin was in seventh grade, he was selected for his school football team and was the youngest member of his team.
+In 1968, Kazi Salahuddin started playing cricket for Azad Boys in the Premier division cricket league.
 Later that year, he joined the second division football club, Dilkusha Club, at the request of his sports teacher.
-Following a troublesome period, Dilkusha Club won the championship that season and were promoted to the premiership.
-The next year, Salahuddin left the Dilkusha Club to join Wari Club, which was a renowned club during that period.
-In 1970, he joined Mohammedan Sporting Club, the leading club of East Pakistan.
-Mohamedan was the main rival of Abahani, the club that he spent most of his career
+Following a troublesome period, Dilkusha Club won the championship that season and was promoted to the premiership.
+The next year, Mr Salahuddin left the Dilkusha Club to join Wari Club, which was a renowned club during that period.
+Eventually he decided to step down from Cricket and refused a call from the national squad.
+In 1970, he joined Mohammedan Sporting Club as a Professional Football Player, the leading club of East Pakistan.
+Mohamedan Sporting Club was the main rival of Abahani Limited Dhaka, the club that he spent most of his career.

-The start of 1971, Salahuddin went to West Pakistan to play in the regional championship for Dhaka.
+At the start of 1971, Kazi Salahuddin went to West Pakistan to play in the regional championship for Dhaka.
 After the tournament he was called to join the camp for the Pakistan national football team.
 He came back to Dhaka on 20 March but was only in the country for five days when a planned military pacification carried out by the Pakistan Army to curb the Bengali nationalist movement in erstwhile East Pakistan called Operation Searchlight started.
-His family wanted him to go to London as Salahuddin wanted to take part in the Bangladesh Liberation War.
+His family wanted him to go to London as Kazi Md Salahuddin wanted to take part in the Bangladesh Liberation War.
 His father agreed and he crossed the border to reach Agartala where he joined the training camp for the guerilla soldiers.
 In 1971, he heard about Shadhin Bangla Football Team, a team of Bangladeshi football players who played in India to raise money and awareness about the war, from a photo journalist.
 The journalist, from Kolkata, convinced him to play for the team and explained to him the importance about growing public support for the war.
-Salahuddin decided to play and went to Kolkata on a Cargo Plane of the Indian Air Force.
-In Kolkata, he met with many of his teammates from Dhaka and played his first match for the team against Mohun Bagan, a top team from Kolkata.
-For diplomatic reasons Mohan Bagan used the name 'Goshtya Pal XI'.
-Pal, a central defender nicknamed 'the Chinese Wall' had played with great distinction for Mohan Bagan in the early part of the 20th century.
-Pal was originally from Faridpur, now part of Bangladesh.Salahuddin carried on to play in different parts of India with his team to raise money and create public support for Bangladesh.
+Kazi Md Salahuddin decided to play and went to Kolkata on a Cargo Plane of the Indian Air Force.
+In Kolkata, he met with many of his teammates from Dhaka and played his first match for the team against Mohun Bagan, a team from Kolkata.
+He carried on playing in different parts of India with his team to raise money and create public support for Bangladesh.